A shoemaker, a pizza shop and a bakery in Kyiv pivot to serve their country - KTVZ

 Educating about safety

-EdEra, an online remote education platform, wants to teach people, whether it’s in time of peace or war, said co-founder and CEO Illia Filipov.
+EdEra, an online remote education platform, wants to teach people, whether it’s in time of peace or war, said co-founder and CEO Ilia Filipov.

 Before the war, the Kyiv startup developed online courses and textbooks for students, teachers and professionals.